hsynercn/tutorials-all-paths/Udemy/Ultimate AWS Certified Cloud Practitioner 2023/Section_03_What_is_Cloud_Computing.md

 - Hire 24/7 team to monitor the infrastructure
 - Requires disaster recovery

-Can we externalize the this?
+Can we externalize the this? > CLOUD

 ### What is Cloud Computing?